cispa/osiris/README.md

 ```

 ## Building
-Just install all listed dependencies and execute `./build.sh`.
+Just install all listed dependencies and execute `./build.sh INTEL` or `./build.sh AMD` for Intel and AMD processors, respectively.

 ## Noise Reduction
 To get precise results Osiris relies on the operating system to reduce the noise of its